Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Radio-Coverage-Aware Path Planning

 \section{Radio-Coverage-Aware Path Planning}

 We now consider the path planning problem.
-To reduce complexity, we assume that the path of each AV is planned separately from the paths of the other AVs: Indeed, when the planned paths of different AVs share a common pixel, the AV sensors can prevent collisions between AVs, for instance, by reducing the speed of one of the AVs.
+The proposed algorithm plans the path of each AV independently of the others.
+The implemented navigation strategy avoids AV collisions when planned paths overlap.
+Simple virtual collision sensors induce a temporary speed reduction and recovery strategy, after which the AVs resume their planned trajectories.
+Thus, inter-AV conflicts are not modeled in the path planner.
 We assume that the global obstacle map (estimated during the cooperative mapping step) is available at the input of the AV path planner.
 To perform a radio-coverage-aware path planning, it is convenient to introduce two other types of maps.
-We define the \emph{path map} as the map that contains the planned path: this map, which is the output of the path planner, contains 1 in the pixels of the planned path and 0 in the pixels outside the planned trajectory.
+We define the \textit{path map} as the map that contains the planned path: this map, which is the output of the path planner, contains 1 in the pixels of the planned path and 0 in the pixels outside the planned trajectory.
 Since the path map is obtained as the concatenation of several segments, the path is characterized by several path endpoints between segments.
-Moreover, the radio coverage information is stored into another map, which we denote as \emph{radio weight map}: this map is used at the input of the path planner.
+Moreover, the radio coverage information is stored into another map, which we denote as \textit{radio weight map}: this map is used at the input of the path planner.